 History

-The human taxidermist, or medical taxidermist, has an eventful history behind him.
+The human preparator, or medical preparator, has an eventful history behind him.
 The ability to prepare and preserve human bodies and body parts developed alongside the advances in medicine.
 In ancient times, researchers and doctors “dissected” corpses to study the body and for training purposes.

 In the Middle Ages, when surgery was separated from medicine, the practical execution of an autopsy was the responsibility of the prosector (dissector).
 Afterwards, the practical and technical activities were again taken over by doctors and the prosector was pushed out of the dissection table.

 The 19th century brought many new developments in the field of preparation and with this came a rise to the status of a partner for surgeons and anatomists.
-The human taxidermist once again became the right hand of the researching and teaching doctor.
-Due to the further development of many techniques, a gradual separation between prosectors and taxidermists occurred in the 20th century.
-The human taxidermist's own profession was thus able to emerge.
+The human preparator once again became the right hand of the researching and teaching doctor.
+Due to the further development of many techniques, a gradual separation between prosectors and preparators occurred in the 20th century.
+The human preparators own profession was thus able to emerge.

 Probably the most common question we are asked...